matloff/imageClassR/README.md

 UNDER CONSTRUCTION

 ## Overview

-This package serves as a convenient, one-stop site for image classification, enabling easy exploration of various standard methods.
+This package serves as a convenient, one-stop site for image classification in R, enabling easy exploration of various standard methods.
 In addition, a new method, TDAsweep, is introduced.

 Currently a popular method for image classification is Convolutional Neural Networks (CNN).
 It provides a general technique, and when